The man can cook.

 With his shrimp scampi, Martorano eliminates the step of dunking bread in the sauce by serving the bread in the sauce, with the shrimp on top.
 Now we're talking.
 Of course, there is the inevitability that more bread will be used for sopping the last ounce of sauce out of the bowl, as was the case at our visit.

 Linguine in white clam sauce is quite simply, in a league of its own.
 Perfectly al dente linguine is served with fresh clams, olive oil, crushed red pepper and Italian parsley.
 It's perfection.
 The dish reminds us of a New York City joint off Mulberry Street, where they would move you out the door if you took too long to eat.
 You know, the real thing.

 A gargantuan chicken cutlet is breaded and topped with ricotta, mushrooms, spinach, provolone and fresh tomatoes, in a tomato sauce and accompanied by homemade gnocchi.

-I could go on about the specials of the day, like a seafood fra diavolo over a bed of linguine.
-The dish has clams, shrimp and†jumbo lumps of crab meat in a tangy red sauce with a chiffonnade of basil on top.
+We could go on about the specials of the day, like a seafood fra diavolo over a bed of linguine.
+The dish has clams, shrimp and jumbo lumps of crab meat in a tangy red sauce with a chiffonnade of basil on top.
 Or the other pastas, like a perciatelli, orecchiette, and fussili, but the best way to experience Martorano's is to stop living vicariously through this review and go check it out for yourself.